Ronny-Gallin-Software-Engineering/angular-archwizard/README.md

 which is shown directly after the wizard startup.

 ### \[awGoToStep\]
-`angular-archwizard` has three directives, which allow moving between steps.
+`@rgse/angular-archwizard` has three directives, which allow moving between steps.
 These directives are the `awPreviousStep`, `asNextStep` and `awGoToStep` directives.

 The `awGoToStep` directive needs to receive an input, which tells the wizard, to which step it should navigate,